Hi, I am Ben Ellis. I am an imposter in the worlds of novel writing and screenwriting.

 I have to work hard to avoid and neglect the above to write, for little enjoyment and no money.

-I used to hate homework and now I have self-imposed homework everyday, set by myself with no end in sight.
-Not just poorly graded but out-rightly ignored.
+I used to hate homework and now I have self-imposed homework everyday, set by myself with no end or reward in sight.

 It’s a Sisyphean task.